 It was the limitations of humanity that saw Dr. Fellows asleep at his station.
-Inspiration drove him in one direction and nature another, his say on the matter be damned.
-It was not restful by any stretch, merely inevitable.
+Inspiration drove him in one direction and nature another, whatever his say on the matter.
+It was not restful by any stretch, only inevitable.

-Suddenly the locker door rolled open, prompting the doctor to attention.
-He landed in the gaze of a semi-automatic handgun, which came as some surprise; less so was the bitterness painted across McVeigh’s stare.
-Perhaps confrontation was a matter of time, and fate chose that moment to let it happen.
+The locker door rolled open, prompting the doctor to attention.
+He landed in the sights of a semi-automatic handgun, which came as some surprise.
+Less so was the bitterness painted across McVeigh’s face.
+Confrontation was a matter of time, and fate chose that moment for it to happen.

-“You’ve got some kind of nerve,” the gunman seethed.
-“My team, my friends, half of ‘em are going to jail because of you!
+“You’ve got some kind of nerve,” the gunman said.
+“My team, my friends, half of ‘em are in jail because of you!
 Worse, you made ‘em an accessory to kidnapping!”

-The doctor exhaled, and arched upright.
-“Had you known what I was really planning you would have never gone along with it,” he said.
-There was no remorse in his tone; only the cold statement of fact.
-What would be the purpose of regret, even then as he stared vengeance in the face?
+The doctor exhaled.
+“Had you known my true plan you would have never gone along with it,” he said.
+There was no remorse in his tone, only the cold statement of fact.
+What would be the purpose of regret, even then staring vengeance in the face?

 “I guess we’ll never know, will we.”
-McVeigh cocked the hammer of his weapon, and scraped his lower lip with his teeth.
+McVeigh cocked the hammer of his weapon.

-Dr. Fellows did not flinch.
+Dr. Fellows didn’t flinch.
 Instead he straightened the metal frame latched to his left arm.
 Even as he slept the device, though incomplete, remained with him.
-Quiet as a whisper the core hummed to life, and blinked sporadically in muted purple.
+Quiet as a whisper the core hummed to life and blinked in muted purple.

-McVeigh tisked, and tightened his aim.
-With each consecutive pull of the trigger the suppressor dumbed the roar.
-High end rounds fired into the doctor’s chest; only the bullets never landed.
-At close range a hit was guaranteed, but Dr. Fellows remained on his seat, unimpressed as he was unscathed.
+McVeigh tightened his aim.
+With each consecutive pull of the trigger the suppressor muted the roar.
+High end rounds fired into the doctor’s chest, only the bullets never landed.
+At close range a hit guaranteed, but Dr. Fellows remained on his seat unimpressed and unscathed.

 He fired again, and again, and again, until the clip was empty.
 Each time McVeigh failed to hit his target, or any target.
-The walls, benches, and surrounding equipment were also unharmed.
-It was if his bullets had vanished into thin air.
+The walls, benches, and surrounding equipment remained unharmed.
+His bullets had vanished into thin air.

-Slack-jawed and stupefied, he threw the gun to the ground.
-“What the hell did you just do?”
+Slack-jawed and stupefied he threw the gun to the ground.
+“What the hell did you do?”

 Dr. Fellows did not need to smile for his satisfaction to show.
 “Don’t look behind you.”

-Suddenly the gunman’s back exploded.
-One shot after the other tore into his flesh and buried between his shoulders.
-The agony in his features flashed until the contents of a full clip were spent.
-His knees buckled, and gravity pulled him to the concrete.
+Without warning the gunman’s back exploded.
+Shot after the other tore into his flesh and were buried between his shoulders.
+The agony flashed until he absorbed the contents of a full clip.
+His knees buckled and gravity pulled him to the concrete.

 McVeigh gasped like a fish on a dock.
-Blood filled his lungs, just as it poured from his wounds.
-He twitched from head to toe, and fought for every moment of consciousness he had left.
+Blood filled his lungs and poured from his wounds.
+He twitched from head to toe, and fought for every moment of consciousness.

 “I should thank you,” the doctor said.
-The machine flexed around his palm, and whirred with pseudo-satisfaction.
+The machine flexed around his palm and whirred.
 “Without you none of this would be possible.
-I know that even now, as you shuffle this mortal coil, you’ll fail to appreciate that fact, but far be it from me to not offer thanks when they are due.”
+I know that even now, as you shuffle this mortal coil, you’ll fail to appreciate the fact.
+Far be it from me to not offer thanks when they are due.”

-Somewhere before the shock McVeigh managed to choke out some choice words.
-Dr. Fellows knelt by his side, and lifted his head.
+McVeigh managed to choke some choice words.
+Dr. Fellows knelt by his side.

-“You don’t understand,” he rasped.
+“You don’t understand,” he said.
 “This work is so much bigger than you and I. It had to be done.
-Any sacrifice, and every sacrifice, was worth it to achieve this final goal.
-After today, there is no longer such thing as ‘science fiction’.”
+Any sacrifice, and every sacrifice, was worth achieving this final goal.
+After today ‘science fiction’ is a thing of the past!”

 The last moments of McVeigh’s life were without joy or meaning.
-Not even his petty vengeance had been realized.
-Instead all he had left was a mess begging to be cleaned.
+He didn’t realize his petty vengeance.
+All he left was a mess to clean.

-With the wave of a hand the body disappeared, leaving only trace amounts of the former gunman, but even that was merely an afterthought.
+With the wave of a hand the body disappeared.
+Only trace amounts of the former gunman remained.
+Even that was an afterthought.
 Dr. Fellows crossed the floor, past the stains, and reached to pull the door closed.
-There was still much work to do, and he’d lost more than enough time to distraction.
+There was still much work to do.
+He’d lost more than enough time to distraction.